abhishekarora9/v4/content/about/index.md

 ---

 Hello!
-I'm Abhishek, a software engineer based in Boston, MA who enjoys building things that live on the internet.
+I'm Abhishek, a software engineer based in New Delhi, India who enjoys building things that live on the internet.
 I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

 Shortly after graduating from [NSIT (now NSUT), Delhi](http://www.nsit.ac.in/), I joined the resarch engineering team at [Product Labs, IIIT Hyderabad](https://www.iiit.ac.in/) where I work on a wide variety of interesting and meaningful projects on a daily basis.